francesco-di-maggio/modulo/README.md

 A Toolkit for Tinkering with Digital Musical Instruments.

 ## About
-Think of it as a **Lego** set for your musical ideas.
+Think of it as a "Lego" set for your musical ideas.
 Each module is designed with simplicity and versatility in mind, where core functionalities (and patching) are housed within a compact and user-friendly interface.
 You can mix and match, customize, and extend your own musical tools in a modular and multichannel workflow.
+Have a go!

 ## Installation